HTS Transformer and SFCL-Transformer

 - Providing the necessary current limiting impedance during a fault, with essentially zero impedance during normal grid operation.
 SFCL transformers, therefore, have no negative impact on overall system performance.

-Relevance: Demonstrating the SFCL Transformer in a utility substation brings many near and long-term benefits.
-The device is expected to lower power consumption through reduction of losses, increase the reliability of the nation’s grid, and through the demonstration of this device, speed commercial adoption by utility operators.
+The SFCL Transformer is expected to lower power consumption through reduction of losses, increase the reliability of the nation’s grid, and speed commercial adoption by utility operators.

 ... the mark of excellence

 1996-2002 HTS Transformer Projects

 Development of the HTS Transformer began in 1996 under the DOE’s Superconductivity Partnerships with Industry (SPI) program.
 Waukesha Electric Systems partnered with Intermagnetics General Corporation (acquired by Royal Philips Electronics in 2006) in two program phases, both of which utilized BSCCO-based HTS, also known as 1G HTS:

 - A 1 MVA prototype HTS transformer was designed and built by the team and successfully tested in 1998.

 - A larger, 5/10 MVA system-level prototype transformer program was subsequently designed and built.
 Further development work has focused on the use of 2G HTS wire in the device.